zhaocai/GoldenView.Vim/README.md

 The initial motive for [GoldenView][GoldenView] comes from the frustration of using other vim plugins to auto-resize split windows.
 The idea is deadly simple and very useful: **resize the focused window to a proper size.** However, in practice, many hiccups makes **auto-resizing** not a smooth experience.
 Below are a list of issues [GoldenView][GoldenView] attempts to solve:

-First and the most important one, auto-resizing should play nicely with existing plugins like `tagbar`, `vimfiler`, `unite`, `VOoM`, `quickfix`, `undotree`, `gundo`, etc. These windows should manage there own window size.
+First and the most important one, auto-resizing should play nicely with existing plugins like `tagbar`, `vimfiler`, `unite`, `VOoM`, `quickfix`, `undotree`, `gundo`, etc. These windows should manage their own size.

 Second, auto-resizing should take care of **the other windows** too.
-Resizing the focused window may cause the other windows become too small.
+Resizing the focused window may cause the other windows to become too small.
 When you have 4+ split windows, auto-resizing may just make a mess out of it.

 ![GoldView Screencast]( http://dl.dropboxusercontent.com/u/1897501/Screencasts/GoldenView.gif )